 R.A.S.P to the Rescue

-When you’re having a nervous episode, or seized by overwhelming anxiety, you can follow my 4-step RASP technique to calming your nervous system.
+When you’re having a nervous episode, or seized by overwhelming depersonalization, you can follow my 4-step RASP technique to calming your nervous system.
 RASP stands for Remind, Accept & allow, Shift focus and finally Prevent Feedback.

 - Remind yourself that you are not in any active danger.
 Your over sensitized nervous system has decided to raise the alarm, even though there is no real threat.
 Just reiterating to yourself the fact that there is no external threat is enough to calm you down a little.

 - Accept and allow the fear in.
 Let all the scary thoughts come and go, whatever they may be.
 The more we resist fear and panic, the more intense they become.
 Move closer to the fear.
 When we accept fear and let the nervous system do its job, it will then return normalcy after sufficiently warning us.
 Also accept all the unplesant DP feelings and symptoms without fighting.

 - Shift focus to the body sensations that nervousness produces.
 You might feel compression in your chest; your belly might feel different; or your legs might go weak.
-It’s all part of the nervousness/anxiety cycle.
+It’s all part of the nervousness/DP feedback cycle.
 Accept and allow all of these sensations, while keeping your awareness on your body.
 This procedure grounds your awareness in the present moment where there is no threat.

 Repeat the above four steps of the RASP technique until you have naturally calmed down.
 Over time, by using this technique you can slowly desensitize your nervous system by letting it act out and not feeding it with more worry and fear.